molpopgen/BigDataFormats/README.md

 1. [ftell](http://www.cplusplus.com/reference/cstdio/ftell/) tells you where you are in a stream.
 2. [fseek](http://www.cplusplus.com/reference/cstdio/fseek/) takes you from where you are to a different position in the stream.

+The zlib library (see below) provides analagous functions:

+(All function descriptions are direct copy/pastes from the zlib [manual](http://zlib.net/manual.html), hence the quotes.)

+1. gztell -- "Returns the starting position for the next gzread or gzwrite on the given compressed file.
+This position represents a number of bytes in the uncompressed data stream, and is zero when starting, even if appending or reading a gzip stream from the middle of a file using gzdopen()."
+2. gzoffset -- "Returns the current offset in the file being read or written.
+This offset includes the count of bytes that precede the gzip stream, for example when appending or when using gzdopen() for reading.
+When reading, the offset does not include as yet unused buffered input.
+This information can be used for a progress indicator.
+On error, gzoffset() returns –1."
+3. gzseek -- "Sets the starting position for the next gzread or gzwrite on the given compressed file.
+The offset represents a number of bytes in the uncompressed data stream.
+The whence parameter is defined as in lseek(2); the value SEEK_END is not supported."

+__Note:__ gzseek is emulated for files opened for reading.
+It can be slow.
+But, it exists, which is very useful.

 ###C++ functions for seeking

 C++ lets you use the C functions described previously.
 In addition to those functions, C++ streams have the following member functions: